 The standard sort of anthropological readings of the history of tango are politically correct in that the current academic fashion is to stress the lowly origins for popular culture, diversity, difference from the formal European tradition, and the transgressive aspect whereby these forms challenge the mainstream or acceptable culture, where white Europeans intermingle with dark women in seedy locales.
-Thus, a reviewer of Chasteen’s 2004 book “National Rhythms, African Roots: The Deep History of Latin American Popular Dance” writes:
+Thus, a reviewer of “National Rhythms, African Roots: The Deep History of Latin American Popular Dance” (Chasteen 2004) writes:

 Dance could unite people across boundaries of class, race, and – since the dances under study are couples dances – obviously gender.
 Yet precisely because popular dance ruptured those boundaries, elites, the state, and the Church all considered dances with African cultural influence transgressive to the social, political and sexual order of things. … Chasteen argues that the story of transgressive popular dance is one of race mixing, a reason official culture so long opposed it.
 Indeed Chasteen posits that Church and state never succeeded in repressing transgressive dances since powerful men enjoyed the “privileged sexual access to poorer, darker women” (p.
 204).
 The full extent of the sexual politics …

-We can see how these sorts of narratives are spun by academics following the current fashion in political correctness and ‘radical discourses’, with plenty of ‘transgression’ and ‘oppression’ to get the book accepted by academic publishers and ultimately to be ordered by dance departments and paid for by university libraries.
-In other words, in the present climate of academic ‘culture studies’ this is the kind of thing you need to say for the book to be accepted by predominantly female, leftist, probably lesbian and certainly radical feminist dance department and sociology academics: a narrative of the ‘appropriation’ of exotic African cultures and ‘oppression’ of poor dark women by powerful white men.
+We can see how these sorts of narratives are spun by academics following the current fashion in political correctness and ‘radical discourses’, with plenty of transgression and oppression to get the book accepted by academic publishers and ordered by dance and sociology departments and paid for by taxpayer funded university libraries.
+In the current climate of academic culture studies this is the kind of thing you need to say for the book to be accepted by predominantly female, leftist, probably lesbian and certainly radical feminist dance department and sociology academics: a narrative of the appropriation of exotic African cultures and oppression of poor dark women by powerful white men.

-It’s all very exotic, radical and titillating, but whether there is any truth to it or not (which is questionable) pretty much useless from the point of view of a person wishing to learn how to dance tango as a form of self-improvement and personal development.
+It’s all very exotic, radical and titillating, but whether there is any truth to it or not (which is questionable, see Why tango is not an Afro dance stolen by evil whites) pretty much useless from the point of view of a person wishing to learn how to dance tango as a form of self-improvement and personal development.
 On the contrary, I suggest that the understanding of tango in terms of the evolution of the structure of tango music, rather than giving us spontaneous diversity of local musical forms, provides us with an understanding of what they have in common and the connection between them.
 While perhaps less radical and titillating, and more boring and bland, showing connections and continuities with established mainstream culture provides, in my view, a more useful way into the form for the student.